 BETA-READERS

-Enter beta readers and your writer's circle—a fellowship of literary comrades who offer valuable feedback.
-While they can't fully replace the experience of professional editors, their insights are a crucial part of my editing journey, saving me from ruining a story with a single inconsistency.
-Beta readers provide fresh perspectives, catching plot holes, and inconsistencies, and offering a reader's viewpoint.
+While they can't fully replace the expertise of professional editors, beta readers' insights have been a crucial part of my editing process, saving me from ruining a story with a single plot error or character inconsistency.
+Don't skip this step.

 MY CURRENT APPROACH

-I no longer use an editor, instead relying on friends, fans, and what I’ve learned over the years to convert my stories from ugly monsters into well-told gritty stories.
+I no longer use an editor, instead relying on friends, fans, and what I’ve learned over the years.
+It takes more effort to convert my stories from ugly monsters into well-told gritty stories.
 It takes a lot of time to revise my novels in 10+ rounds.
-The sooner I can get outside eyes on it, the better it works.
+The sooner I get outside eyes on it, the better it works.
 If for no other reason, there’s nothing like hitting send on an email to find a hundred errors in what you just sent.

-For line editing, I rely on text-to-speech.
+For line editing, I heavily rely on text-to-speech.
 If it doesn’t sound good when read by a monotone computer voice, it isn’t good enough for print.
+Here's my post about this.

 For proofing, I rely on a combination of MS Word, Google Docs, and Grammarly.
 Interestingly, Kindle Direct Publishing sometimes finds misspelled words when I upload my manuscript even after I’ve been through it a thousand times.